 buffet plate of “don’ts” and “how

-This was after the time I walked
+This was after the other chapter

 downstairs to see my other brother